shoeffner/mthesis/src/gaze_library.md

-# Gaze -- A gaze tracking library
+# \Gaze{} -- A gaze tracking library

-Gaze is the software library developed during this thesis.
-It is supposed to perform gaze tracking in relaxed laboratory conditions. *Relaxed* laboratory conditions means that, unlike for other eye tracking solutions, no special setup or calibration is needed.
-Gaze works with normal lighting conditions and just a laptop with an attached webcam in front of the participant.
+\Gaze{} is the software library developed during this thesis.
+It is supposed to perform gaze tracking in relaxed laboratory conditions. *Relaxed* laboratory conditions means that, unlike for other eye tracking solutions, no special setup or calibration is needed. \Gaze{} works with normal lighting conditions and just a laptop with an attached webcam in front of the participant.
 It was programmed with many best practices for +FOSS in mind and tries to provide a transparent +API to track user gaze using a common webcam.